 When your ability to compete is measured in minutes, you can’t waste a second with unreliable Internet connections.
 Ecessa allows us to add far more devices and look five years ahead.
 Some competitive products don’t have the ability to grow with your enterprise.

 There is no margin of error when you are engineering skyscrapers, bridges, spacecraft and medical devices.
 People’s lives depend on the accuracy of your work.
 Your team is on the hook all day, every day.
 They, in turn, rely on your network.
-It can’t go down, it can’t slow down, it has to work optimally all day, every day.
+It can’t go down, it can’t slow down, it must work optimally all day, every day.
 Never down.
 No exceptions.

 Engineering firms have been leading the adoption of promising technologies for decades.
 Computer technologies such as CAD, GIS and 3D modeling, just to name a few, have enabled great advancements.
 Today, engineering tools that take advantage of the power of cloud computing have the potential to reduce the time and cost of projects by leveraging the processing power of multiple computers in the cloud to visualize, design, and simulate their ideas.